 According to a study by Microsoft, the first 15 years of the “mobile revolution” saw the average human attention span drop from 12 to eight seconds – meaning if your website doesn’t grab visitors’ attention quickly, you lose them.

-Unfortunately, many website redesign efforts are aimed at making the site look good instead of finding ways to make it perform better.
-While it’s probable that an unattractive design won’t deliver optimum engagement, it’s absolutely certain that an ineffective ecommerce site will yield disappointing bottom-line results.
+Unfortunately, many website redesign efforts are aimed at making visual improvements to a site instead of finding ways to make it more user-friendly.
+While it’s probable that an unattractive website design won’t deliver optimum engagement, it’s absolutely certain that an ecommerce site with a convoluted user-experience will yield equally disappointing bottom-line results.

 If that’s you, we’ve got a solution: data-driven design.